My Hero Academia season 2: Japanese

-Toho released the second season of the anime on DVD and Blu-ray in eight volumes in Japan, with the first volume being released on July 19, 2017, and the final volume being released on February 14, 2018.
+Toho released the second season of the anime on DVD and Blu-ray in eight volumes in Japan, with the first volume released on July 19, 2017, and the final volume released on February 14, 2018.

 English

-Funimation released the series in North America in two volumes, with the first volume being released on April 3, 2018, and the second volume released on June 5, 2018.
+Funimation released the second season in North America in two volumes, with the first volume being released on April 3, 2018, and the second volume released on June 5, 2018.
 Both volumes received a limited edition combo release, a standard edition combo release, and a standard edition DVD release.
-Sony Pictures UK distributed the series in the United Kingdom and Ireland, and released the series on standard edition DVD and Blu-ray volumes on April 2, 2018, and June 11, 2018.
-Manga Entertainment later released the series in the United Kingdom and Ireland for Funimation as a complete set on September 21, 2020.
-Universal Sony distributed the series in Australia and New Zealand, and initially released the series in limited edition volumes on May 9, 2018, and June 13, 2018, and on standard edition volumes on August 15, 2018.
-Funimation later released the series in Australia and New Zealand through Madman Entertainment, with the combo releases for part 1 and 2 being scheduled for December 4, 2019.
+The complete parts of two volumes received a Blu-ray release on September 17, 2020.
+Sony Pictures UK distributed the season in the United Kingdom and Ireland, and released on standard edition DVD and Blu-ray volumes between April 2 and June 11, 2018.
+Manga Entertainment later released the season in the United Kingdom and Ireland for Funimation as a complete set on September 21, 2020.
+Universal Sony distributed the season in Australia and New Zealand, and released in limited edition volumes between May 9 and June 13, 2018, and on standard edition volumes on August 15, 2018.
+Funimation later released the season in Australia and New Zealand through Madman Entertainment, with the combo editions for two parts released on December 4, 2019.